How To Paint Shutters Using an Airless Sprayer

-Painting the doors and trim in a room can often be overlooked.
-A new or updated color or stain can put the finishing touch on a professional-looking interior painting project.
+Painting trim and doors in a room can often be overlooked.
+A new or updated color like white or stain can put the finishing touch on a professional-looking interior painting project.

 Railings take a lot of abuse.
 Keep them looking their best with a fresh coat of paint or stain to preserve and protect them from the sun and weather.